loveencounterflow/gaps-and-islands/immutable-columns-in-sql.md

-### Immutable Columns with SQL
+### Immutable Columns in SQL

-In the generic table `datoms`, created below, we want to have a field `stamped`, default `false` that may be set to `true` to indicate the datom is outdated and is no longer in use; apart from that, we want to prohibit any other update to any row, including setting `stamped` to `false` again (and thereby re-activating the record).
+In the generic table `datoms`, created below, we want to have a field `stamped`, default `false`, that may be set to `true` to indicate the record is outdated and is no longer in use; apart from that, we want to prohibit any other update to any row, including setting `stamped` to `false` again (and thereby re-activating the record).

-We achieve that in Solution A by adding a `before update` trigger on the table; for convenience, we have excluded all calls to `update datoms` by adding a clause `when ( old is distinct from new )` *to the `create trigger` statement*; in other words, the trigger function will only be called when the conditions in the `when` clause are met.
+We achieve that in **Solution A** by adding a `before update` trigger on the table; for convenience, we have excluded all calls to `update datoms` by adding a clause `when ( old is distinct from new )` *to the `create trigger` statement*; in other words, the trigger function will only be called when the conditions in the `when` clause are met.

-Using this technique, it is possible to shift *all* of the logic from the trigger function to the trigger declaration, as we have done in Solution B. The first two conditions,
+Using this technique, it is possible to shift *all* of the logic from the trigger function to the trigger declaration, as we have done in **Solution B**.
+The first two conditions,

 ```sql
   for each row when (